keras-team/keras/docs/sources/faq.md

 ### Is the data shuffled during training?

-Yes, if the `shuffle` argument in `model.fit` in set to `True` (which is the default), the training data will be randomly shuffled at each epoch.
+Yes, if the `shuffle` argument in `model.fit` is set to `True` (which is the default), the training data will be randomly shuffled at each epoch.

 Validation data isn't shuffled.